-- Our chrysanthemums are sent out in sets of rooted cuttings.
-If you have a greenhouse or coldframe, get the plants in early spring and pot them on.
+Our chrysanthemums are sent out in sets of rooted cuttings or potted on plants.
+If you have a greenhouse or coldframe, get the rooted cuttings in early spring and pot them on.
 If not, get them in summer, almost ready to be put out.

-- When you receive the young plants, pot them on into 7cm pots of soil-free compost and keep them somewhere frost-free with lots of light.
+If you've bought rooted cuttings, as soon as you receive them, pot them on into 7cm pots of soil-free compost and keep them somewhere frost-free with lots of light.
 They will be ready to go out into the garden when they're roots have filled the pot, or around mid May.

 Pinching Out or Disbudding